dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 For more information about the `FillRule` enumeration, see [Fill rules](fillrules.md).

-To draw a composite geometry, set the required `Geometry` objects as the children of a `GeometryGroup`, and display them with a `Path` object.
+To draw a composite geometry, set the required `Geometry` objects as the children of a `GeometryGroup`, and display them with a <xref:Microsoft.Maui.Controls.Shapes.Path> object.
 The following XAML shows an example of this:

 ```xaml
 <Path Stroke="Green"